Patching & the DMX Map

 Fixture Details Panel

-Tapping on a patched fixture expands the Fixture Details panel on the right.
-The top shows the manufacturer, fixture model, and profile of the selected fixture.
-Below are several editable properties that include:
+Selecting a single fixture and tapping 'Edit' in the action bar will open the Fixture Details panel.
+Choosing 'Edit' from the three dots menu of a fixture will also open the Fixture Details panel.
+The top of this panel shows the manufacturer, fixture model, and profile for the fixture.
+Below that are several editable properties that include:

 Fixture ID- A numerical name for the fixture, similar to a fixture’s channel number in other lighting software.
 Fixtures are sorted by Fixture ID on the Scratchpad.
 No two fixtures can have the same ID.